 Having spent our Saturday morning picking wild mushrooms and wandering through country manors, it was surreal to end things with an evening of ROCK.
-Rhi and I were the only ones in the crowd unable to sing along with every word of Smilers, a "supercharismatic Finnish-Estonian rockband established in 1992" that seemed the local equivalent of Powderfinger.
+Rhi and I were the only ones in the crowd unable to sing along with every word of Smilers, a “supercharismatic Finnish-Estonian rockband established in 1992”.
 We also got to see the band who almost got to represent Estonia at the last Eurovision Song Contest!

 In glaring contrast to the chirpy pop was Led R, the Estonian Led Zeppelin covers band.
-They were appropriately pompous but looked like crumbly high school maths teachers.
-The cameraman parked himself right under the lead singers crotch, but the trousers weren't quite tight enough and he looked more hungry for a cup of tea and a biscuit rather than a hot young babe to take backstage.
-When Robert Plant goes Oh yeah, ah huh in the middle of Black Dog, it's so primal one feels like humping the furniture, but the Estonian version was like the distracted Oh yeah… ah huh.. you mumble to your mother during her marathon phone calls.
+They had the appropriate pomp but looked more like high school maths teachers.
+The cameraman parked himself right under the lead singers crotch, but the trousers weren’t quite tight enough and he looked more hungry for a cup of tea and a biscuit rather than a hot young babe to take backstage.
+When Robert Plant goes Oh yeah, ah huh in the middle of Black Dog, it’s so primal one feels like humping the furniture, but this version was like the distracted Oh yeah… ah huh.. you mumble to your mother during a phone call.

 It was fun to hear those classic tracks with fireworks blasting in the background.
-But it disturbed me how the kiddies didn't respond.
-Except for a dedicated pocket of headbangers to the right of the stage, the crowd went eerily still.
-The mad mobile twinkle faded to an occassion bleep in the darkness.
-It's like they didn't know what to make of this rock and roll business.
-There were no lip-synching divas or no hot-panted dancers.
+But it saddened me how the kiddies didn’t respond.
+Except for a dedicated pocket of headbangers to the right of the stage, the crowd was eerily still.
+The mad mobile twinkle faded to an occasion bleep in the darkness.

-A gaggle of girls in front of us sipped their illegal beverages and stared at the stage with bewildered frowns.
-Some were furiously texting, probably the Estonian equivalent of either "Mum pls come pick me up now" or "Like what is this shit?" to their friend standing 50 centimetres away.
+A gaggle of girls in front of us sipped their beverages and stared at the stage with bewildered frowns.
+Some were furiously texting, probably the Estonian equivalent of either “Mum pls come pick me up now” or “What is this shit?” to their friend standing 50 centimetres away.

-It's one thing to worry about Estonian teenagers and their understanding of the history of Estonia, but perhaps it's time we started worrying about the teenagers OF THE WORLD and if they're ever going to understand the history OF ROCK?
-There's a whole generation being raised on Busted and Brittney who will be terrified and confused if ever confronted by the sound of a guitar or a relentless rhythm section.
-Education is essential.
-Maybe I will have to lobby the United Nations.
+It’s one thing to worry about Estonian teenagers and their understanding of the history of Estonia, but perhaps it’s time we started worrying about the teenagers OF THE WORLD and if they’re ever going to understand the history OF ROCK?
+There’s a whole generation being raised on Busted and Brittney who will be terrified and confused if ever confronted by the sound of a guitar or a relentless rhythm section.
+Education is essential!
+Maybe we should lobby the United Nations.